Consensus Document on the Management of Cellulitis in Lymphoedema

 2. RECURRENT CELLULITIS

 2.1.
 Antibiotic prophylaxis should be considered in patients who have two or more attacks of cellulitis per year.
-Penicillin V 500mg daily (1g if weight >75kg) should be the first choice.
+Penicillin V 250mg bd (500mg bd if BMI ≥ 33, refer to end for guide) should be the first choice.
 The dose may be reduced to 250mg daily after one year of successful prophylaxis.
 Prophylaxis may need to be life-long if relapse occurs when antibiotics are discontinued after a two year period of successful prophylaxis.
-For those allergic to penicillin, erythromycin 500mg daily is recommended; if this is not tolerated then clarithromycin 250mg daily is an alternative (see also 3.1-3.3).
+For those allergic to penicillin, erythromycin 250mg bd is recommended; if this is not tolerated then clarithromycin 250mg daily is an alternative (see also 3.1-3.3).
 It is recommended that patients requiring antibiotic prophylaxis for ano-genital cellulitis should receive trimethoprim 100mg daily taken at night.

 2.2.
 Apart from the swelling, other risk factors for recurrent cellulitis including cracked, macerated, inter-digital skin, dermatitis, open wounds including leg ulcers, and weeping lymphangiectasia (leaking lymph blisters on the skin surface) should be treated.
 Treatment of inter-digital fungus should be with application of terbinafine cream daily for two weeks.
 This may be followed by maintenance treatment, providing the skin is unbroken, with alcohol wipes daily.